 Anything listed as a minimum is an expensive ingredient.
 To keep feed companies in line, government regulation requires this number to be the minimum amount of that nutrient expected in the feed.
 There can be slightly more, but no less.

-Additionally, protein is made up of amino acids used to lay down muscle and tissue.
+Additionally, made up of amino acids protein the use of protein is to lay down muscle and tissue.
 It also plays a role in the production of enzymes and hormones.
 Young growing horses, mares in the late stages of pregnancy, and lactating mares require the highest levels of protein at 14-18%.
-Therefore, as a horse matures, the protein requirements decrease to around 9-12%, depending on workload.
+Therefore, mature horses see a decrease in protein requirements to 9-12%, depending on workload.
 Senior horses are the exception with protein requirements of 12-14%.

 Choosing The Right Amount of Protein for your Horse

 Choosing the appropriate percentage of protein is important.
 More protein is not necessarily better and can be counterproductive.
-By feeding high levels of protein, the horse has extra protein to break down into urea, which is excreted in the urine.
+By feeding high levels of protein, the horse has extra protein to break down into urea, which excretes through the urine.
 The urine then rapidly converts to ammonia.
 (If you have spent time mucking stalls, you recognize this smell quickly.)
 Unfortunately, this excess of environmental ammonia can lead to respiratory problems over time.

 Recommended Equine Minimum Percent Crude Fat